litestar-org/litestar/docs/usage/htmx.rst

         ...
         return ReplaceUrl(content="Success!", replace_url="/contact-us")

-Use :class:`Reswap <litestar.contrib.htmx.response.Reswap>` to carry a response perhaps a swap
+Use :class:`~litestar.contrib.htmx.response.Reswap` to carry a response with a possible swap.

 .. code-block:: python